FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 This section specifies how to perform the load classification.

-Any intended load value can be classified, according to a given [Search Goal] (#Search-Goal).
+Any Trial Load value can be classified, according to a given [Search Goal](#search-goal).

 The algorithm uses (some subsets of) the set of all available trial results from trials measured at a given intended load at the end of the search.